Takeda Announces Submission of Corporate Governance Report to Tokyo Stock Exchange | ExBulletin

 Takeda Announces Submission of Corporate Governance Report to Tokyo Stock Exchange

-OSAKA, Japan, July 19, 2021– (COMMERCIAL THREAD) – Takeda Pharmaceutical Company Limited (“Takeda”) (TOKYO: 4502) (NYSE: TAK) today announced that it has filed its corporate governance report with the Tokyo Stock Exchange (“TSE”) in accordance with the regulations * of the TSE listed companies.
+OSAKA, Japan – (COMMERCIAL THREAD) – Takeda Pharmaceutical Company Limited (Takeda) (TOKYO: 4502) (NYSE: TAK) today announced that it has filed its corporate governance report with the Tokyo Stock Exchange (TSE) in accordance with regulations * of companies listed on the TSE.
 The report can be viewed on the Takedas website at: https://www.takeda.com/who-we-are/corporate-governance/.

 This report is prepared on the basis of the principles of the Corporate Governance Code in effect on June 1, 2018.
 Takeda will submit a revised corporate governance report based on the Corporate Governance Code in effect on June 11, 2021, d ‘here the end. of December 2021.